Dines Green, Worcester, 2013-2014

 Festival of Extreme Building

-WERK co curated and produced ‘The Festival of Xtreme Building’ (FXB) for and on behalf of Sozo Collective.
+Claire Farrell (WERK) co curated and produced ‘The Festival of Xtreme Building’ (FXB) for, and on behalf of Sozo Collective.

 FXB was an experimental arts and architecture project devised by Dave Pollard (Sozo Collective) that took place, occupied and transformed urban wasteland in Eastside, Birmingham in 2007.